AWARDS AND HONOURS

 12. Sino-India relations deepened, military ties healthy: China

-China has presented an upbeat picture of its ties with India in a policy document on Asia-Pacific security, saying their partnership has “deepened”, but skirted references to contentious issues like India’s NSG bid and efforts to get JeM chief Masood Azhar banned by the UN.
+China has presented an upbeat picture of its ties with India in a policy document on Asia-Pacific security, saying their partnership has “deepened”, but references to contentious issues like India’s NSG bid and efforts to get JeM chief Masood Azhar banned by the UN.
 A white paper titled “China’s Policies on Asia-Pacific Security Cooperation” said China and India made “new progress” in exchanges.

 13. dia extends $683 crore line of credit to Kenya

 India has announced a USD 100 million Line of Credit to Kenya for agricultural mechanisation after talks between Prime Minister Narendra Modi and Kenyan President Uhuru Kenyatta during which they also decided to deepen economic cooperation, identifying expansion of bilateral trade as a “priority”.
-Asserting that challenges in the maritime DOMAIN are a shared concern, Modi said the two sides will also explore opportunities in blue economy.
+Asserting that challenges in the maritime are a shared concern, Modi said the two sides will also explore opportunities in blue economy.

 14. US Researchers discover the function of human appendix

 American researchers have discovered the true function of the appendix.
 The researchers say it acts as a safe house for good bacteria, which can be used to effectively reboot the gut following a bout of dysentery or cholera.